This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 Write a letter to your bank/financial institution saying that you have cancelled the direct debit to your credit card.
 This letter should be addressed to the Card Services Area of the bank/financial institution and should enclose a copy of the letter to the merchant.
 A sample letter for you to use is: Sample Letter: To a Bank Cancelling a Direct Debit Authority.
 Keep a copy of the letter for your records.

 A few days later you should ring the merchant and check that the direct debit has been cancelled.

 WHAT DO I DO IF THE DIRECT DEBIT IS NOT CANCELLED?

 STEP 1: Write a letter of complaint to the financial institution immediately (preferably before the due date for payment or 30 days from the date of the statement).
 If the debit is unauthorised, (that is, made after you had cancelled the direct debit), then you should ask that any amounts debited after the cancellation be credited to your account (paid back) along with any fees or interest that should not have been charged.

-STEP 2: If the financial institution does not resolve the complaint within 45 days (of receiving the letter), you should make a complaint to an external dispute resolution scheme.
+STEP 2: If the financial institution does not resolve the complaint within 45 days (of receiving the letter), you should make a complaint to the external dispute resolution scheme (see below).
 The details of the complaint should be the same as in the letter of complaint to the financial institution.
 You should attach a copy of the letter you sent to the financial institution and copies/description of any response you have received.